 - Take an actual break away from your computer, get outside and clear your mind

-- Investigating opportunities to make business processes more productive
+- Investigate opportunities to make business processes more productive

 Note: It's essential not to fall into the trap of not getting the work on your primary to-do list done.
 If there is a particular task that is continually being put off, consider using the Pomodoro technique to get it ticked off quick-smart.

-By automating repetitive and mundane tasks, your business will free up employees to concentrate on the high-value work, the kind that motivates - instantly shifting them towards a more productive mindset.
+By automating repetitive and mundane tasks, your business will free up employees to concentrate on high-value work - the kind that motivates - instantly shifting them towards a more productive mindset.

 By giving staff time for higher-value tasks like problem-solving, uncovering solutions and generating fresh ideas, your company will empower them and create a more appealing, engaging and challenging work experience.